Impatiens sakeriana: Distribution

 Impatiens sakeriana is endemic along the Cameroon Line of volcanoes found in tropical west Africa.
 It can be found on terrestrial Mount Cameroon, as well as the island of Bioko.
 Much of the distribution of Impatiens sakeriana is limited due to human disturbance in tropical Africa, and may become extinct in the following years.

 Habitat and ecology

 Impatiens sakeriana is a perennial species found in moist, shady regions of montane rainforests, particularly along stream sides and occasionally in edge habitat ranging from 900 to 3000 meters above sea level.
-It is found at the highest altitude of all Impatiens in the highlands of Cameroon.
-I. sakeriana is adapted to grow on Andisols, which is usually moist because of the high rainfall and humidity and their high capacity to retain water.
+It is found at the highest elevation of all Impatiens in the highlands of Cameroon.
+I. sakeriana is adapted to grow on andisols, which is usually moist because of the high rainfall and humidity and their high capacity to retain water.
 The mean monthly air temperature varies from 27 to 35°C.

-Typical plants that I. sakeriana associates with in the Northwest Region of Cameroon include Schefflera abyssinica, Bersama abyssinica, Syzygium guineense, and Ixora foliosa.
+Typical plants that I. sakeriana associates with in the Northwest Region of Cameroon include Astropanax abyssinicus, Bersama abyssinica, Syzygium guineense, and Ixora foliosa.